nmeri17/suphle-docs/src/docs/v1/appendix/Juxtaposing TDD against retrofitted testing.md

+## Disclaimer

+The discussion here is not intended to stir a debate between TDD/Test-First proponents.
+It doesn't impose as a more superior testing paradigm.
+If you already comfortable with TF, this chapter may not be of benefit to you.
+There are some categories of engineers it will appeal to.
+A few that quickly come to mind are:

+- Younger engineers at cross-roads, stymied by an inferiority complex owing to [their exclusion](/docs/v1/appendix/Transition-from-visual-to-automated-testing#Actual-reasons-tests-are-not-automated) from the TDD band wagon.
+My mantra is for them to move onto test automation by any means possible.
+Once conversant with that, they're more learned to decide on what paradigm suits them better.

+- Older developers who are interested in ensuring younger ones are not misled by dangerous heuristics.
+These are expected to approach document with an unbiased mind.
+If any of the expressed here are wrong, you're encourage to file an issue on the [documentation repo](https://github.com/nmeri17/suphle-docs) to that effect.

 ## Introduction

 The vast majority of automated test study material subscribes to the TDD methodology.
-Because this paradigm is counterintuitive to learners and beginners, we refrain from promoting it here.
-What we will teach is an opposite methodology whose only goal is test automation and test automation only.
+Because this paradigm is counterintuitive to learners and beginners, we refrain from promoting it in this Appendix.
+What is being taught is an opposite methodology whose only goal is test automation and test automation only.
 We don't really care about 100% coverage scores, tests driving design, the test knowing code outcome beforehand, or any of the other purported benefits of TDD.
-In this method (hereafter referred to as test after code, or tac), we write production code and represent our expectations of it using test code.
-We don't believe the difference between when these artifacts are produced are as significant as whether they accurately exercise production code, offering measurable confidence to the authors before release.
+In this method (hereafter referred to as test after code, or TAC), we write production code and represent our expectations of it using test code.
+I don't believe the difference between when these artifacts are produced are as significant as whether they accurately exercise production code, offering measurable confidence to the authors before release.

 ## Relevance of retrofitted tests